blacklightpy/vaultofknowledge/History/Timeline of Conflicts.md

 	- He goes to the Cube (Kaaba) of Mecca and presents his revelations
 	- 622 AD: The polytheist tribe, Banu Quraysh had the Muslims move from Mecca to Medina
 	- While at Medina, according to the Quran, the prophet declared a treaty, "The Constitution of Medina"
-		- The contract upheld peace between Jews, Christians and Muslims, defining them all, under given conditions, as the "community" of Medina, and granting all of them freedom of religious thought and practice.
+		- The contract upheld peace between Jews, Christians (other "People of the Book") and Muslims, defining them all, under given conditions, as the "community" of Medina, and granting all of them freedom of religious thought and practice.
 		- The population of Medina had, alongside the 200 emigrant followers from Mecca, the Faithful of Medina (who gave them accommodation and converted to Islam), Arab pagans, three Jewish tribes and some Christians.
 	- The Three Jewish tribes in Medina were: Banu Qurayza, Banu Qaynuqa and Banu Al-Nadir
 	- From Quran> surah Al Baqarah 2:84-2:86 (The Terms of the Covenant and their Breach of It) [citing the Quran is ok here, since the general argument is that Quran incites violence]